 You may want to try to do it yourself if:

-- You and your spouse agree on all the legal issues,
+- You and the other parent agree on all the legal issues,

-- You do not feel that your spouse is a threat, and
+- You do not feel that the other parent is a threat, and

 How long will my court case take?

-You cannot get divorced until at least 60 days after the complaint for divorce is served (delivered to your spouse).
-If you and your spouse agree on all or most of the issues, your case could be over in 60 days.
+Divorce: You cannot get divorced until at least 60 days have passed after the complaint for divorce is served (delivered to the other spouse). if you and your spouse agree on all or most of the issues, your case could be over in 60 days.
 If you disagree and the issues are complicated, your case could take much longer.